r3c/cottle/doc/page/05-advanced.rst

 If you need new features or improved performance, you can assign your own .NET methods to template variables so they're available as Cottle functions.
 That's actually what Cottle does when you use :meth:`Context.CreateBuiltin` method: a set of Cottle methods is added to your context, and you can have a look at the source code to see how these methods work.

-To pass a function in a context, use one of the methods from :type:`Function` class, then pass it to :meth:`Value.FromFunction` method to wrap it into a value you can add to a context:
+To pass a function in a context, use one of the creation methods from :type:`Function` class, then pass it to :meth:`Value.FromFunction` method to wrap it into a value you can add to a context:

 .. code-block:: plain
     :caption: Cottle template